Which Hot Held Food Is In The Temperature Danger Zone

 Safe food handling begins with proper cooking and extends to how foods are reheated before being held.

-• Cook to Safe Internal Temperatures: Ensure that all foods are cooked to the safe internal temperatures recommended by food safety guidelines.
-For example, poultry should reach 165°F (74°C), and ground beef should reach 160°F (71°C).
+• Cook to Safe Internal Temperatures: make sure all foods are cooked to the safe internal temperatures recommended by food safety guidelines.
+To give you an idea, poultry should reach 165°F (74°C), and ground beef should reach 160°F (71°C).

 • Reheat Thoroughly: When reheating foods, ensure they reach an internal temperature of 165°F (74°C) within two hours.
 Use a thermometer to verify this temperature.